mongodb/docs/source/release-notes/release-advisories/advisories-v4.2-backup.rst

 - Must deploy a MongoDB Agent with every |mongod| node in the cluster.

-.. cond:: onprem

-   Backup and restore performance decreases for MongoDB 4.2 replica sets with many small collections: those with tens of thousands of collections with less than 1 GB of data per collection.

 .. note::

    If |mms| doesn't manage your cluster,